influxdata/telegraf/plugins/inputs/mqtt_consumer/README.md

   ## Use TLS but skip chain & host verification
   # insecure_skip_verify = false

+  ## Client trace messages
+  ## When set to true, the MQTT client's messages are printed to stdout.
+These
+  ## messages are very noisey, but essential for debugging issues.
+  # client_trace = false

   ## Data format to consume.
   ## Each data format has its own unique set of configuration options, read
   ## more about them here: